 UW-Madison actively peers with research, education and commercial providers, including the AADS Network Access Point in Chicago, ESNet and NASA.

-WiscWaves, UW-Madison’s high-speed optical network connection to Chicago, provides researchers with 10GB dedicated research networks, or lambdas.
-This year, DoIT worked with the Department of Physics to deploy a dedicated lambda to the High Energy Physics Large Hadron Collider project, located at CERN, near Geneva, Switzerland.
+UW-Madison’s high-speed optical network connection to Chicago, provides researchers with 10GB dedicated research networks, or lambdas.
+DoIT also works with departments to deploy a dedicated lambda to meet high-demand research needs.

 WiscWaves has become a touchstone for the Broadband Optical Research Education And Science network (BOREAS), a Regional Optical Network (RON) built by UW-Madison, the University of Minnesota, the University of Iowa and Iowa State University.
 BOREAS connects to the CIC OmniPoP in Chicago, a gateway to Internet2, National Lambda Rail (NLR), ESNet and other global research networks.